-- 1) Internal Vice-President (votes only in the event of a tie) - 2) Legislative Council First Pro-Tempore - 3) Three (3) Legislative Council Representatives
+- 1) Internal Vice-President (votes only in the event of a tie) - 2) Legislative Council First Pro-Tempore

-- 1) A.S.
-Executive Director

-- 2) A.S.
-Committees Coordinator

-- 3) A.S.
-Controller(s)

-- 4) A.S.
-Attorney General

-- 5) Legislative Council Second Pro-Tempore

-- 6) A.Š.
-Accountability Director

-D) Selection and Term of Office of all Voting Members:

-- 1) The Three (3) Legislative Council Representatives will be appointed by the A. S. Internal Vice President with the final approval being given by Legislative Council for a term of one (1) academic year. - E) Duties and Powers of Voting Members: - 1) Oversee approval of all honoraria requests, except for Legislative Council. - 2) Review and investigate all honoraria requests. - 3) Make recommendations to Legislative Council by the ninth (9th) week of the quarter, based on a review of the honoraria requests. - 4) The Internal Vice-President shall preside as the Chair. - 5) The First Pro-Tempore shall preside as the Vice-Chair. - 6) The Internal Vice-President and First Pro-Tempore shall not be eligible for additional honoraria for presiding as the Chair and Vice Chair respectively. - F) The subdivisions of this committee, the A.S.
+- 3) Three (3) Legislative Council Representatives - 4) Two (2) Student representatives at large - C) Non-Voting Membership: - 1) A.S.
+Executive Director - 2) A.S.
+Committee on Committees Co-Coordinators - 3) A.S.
+Controller(s) - 4) A.S.
+Attorney General - 5) Legislative Council Second Pro-Tempore - 6) A.Š.
+Accountability Director - D) Selection and Term of Office of all Voting Members: - 1) The Three (3) Legislative Council Representatives will be appointed by the A. S. Internal Vice President with the final approval being given by Legislative Council for a term of one (1) academic year. - E) Duties and Powers of Voting Members: - 1) Oversee approval of all honoraria requests, except for Legislative Council. - 2) Review and investigate all honoraria requests. - 3) Make recommendations to Legislative Council by the ninth (9th) week of the quarter, based on a review of the honoraria requests. - 4) The Internal Vice-President shall preside as the Chair. - 5) The First Pro-Tempore shall preside as the Vice-Chair. - 6) The Internal Vice-President and First Pro-Tempore shall not be eligible for additional honoraria for presiding as the Chair and Vice Chair respectively. - F) Additional Duties of the Student Representatives at Large: - 1) Attend at least five (5) Legislative Council meetings per quarter - 2) Attend at least 3 finance board meetings per quarter - 3) Attend at least 1 meeting of each committee, board, or commission that qualifies for honoraria per quarter. - G) The subdivisions of this committee, the A.S.
 Committee on Legislative Council Honoraria, is empowered to only oversee the allocation of the Council's honoraria, excluding the Internal Vice-President, with the following outlined responsibilities: - 1) Voting Membership shall include: - a) Internal Vice-President - b) Legislative Council First Pro-Tempore - c) Legislative Council Second Pro-Tempore - 2) Non-Voting Membership shall include: - a) A.S.
-Executive Director

-- b) A.S.
-Committees Coordinator

-- c) A.S.
-Controller(s)

-- d) A.S.
-Attorney General

-- e) A.S.
-Accountability Director

-3) Duties and Powers of the Voting Members:
+Executive Director - b) A.S.
+Committee on Committees Co-Coordinators - c) A.S.
+Controller(s) - d) A.S.
+Attorney General - e) A.S.
+Accountability Director - 3) Duties and Powers of the Voting Members: